whoelve/studyplan/README.md

 Learning CS

 I aim to learn CS or SoftEng via University.
-Currently, I am weighing up deciding on where to study.
+Currently, I am weighing up deciding on where to study (and have received placement offers).
 This repo will help me decide on what I am doing, and aid in asking for help if necessary.

 ---